CLI .md

 annotate

-Annotate an artifact or transform.
+Annotate an artifact, transform, or collection.

 lamin annotate --key raw/sample.fastq --project "My Project"